What is URIS?

 Individual or Group Project?

-Applications for admission to URIS can be
+Applications for admission to URIS can be made

-- by individual student; or
+- by individual students; or

 - by a well composed team normally of no more than 5 students (larger teams may be exceptionally allowed with sound justifications).